Dayjur: Summer

 In June, Dayjur was sent to Royal Ascot for the five-furlong King's Stand Stakes, which was then a Group Two race.
 Hern was concerned about the soft ground, but Hamdan Al Maktoum insisted on running him.
 Dayjur led almost from the start and drew clear in the final two furlongs to beat the French colt Ron's Victory by two and a half lengths, with a gap of six lengths to the rest of the field.
-In September, Ron's Victory won the Diadem Stakes by ten lengths.
+In September, Ron's Victory won the Diadem Stakes by ten lengths to frank the form.
 In August, Dayjur was made 8/11 favourite for the Group One Nunthorpe Stakes at York, with the King George Stakes winner Argentum the only horse seriously supported against him.
 Once again, Carson allowed him to lead from the start and Dayjur pulled away in the closing stages to win by four lengths in a course record time of 56.16.
 The Racing Post described the performance as "very impressive".

 Autumn

 In September, Dayjur was moved back up to six furlongs for the Ladbroke Sprint Cup at Haydock Park.
 He started the 1/2 favourite against a field which included the July Cup winner Royal Academy and the Prix Maurice de Gheest winner Dead Certain.
-Dayjur led from the start, went clear inside the final quarter mile and held the late challenge of Royal Academy to win by one and a half lengths.
+Dayjur led from the start, went clear inside the final quarter mile and held off Royal Academy to win by one and a half lengths.
 In October, Royal Academy won the Breeders' Cup Mile.
 On his final European start, Dayjur contested the Prix de l'Abbaye at Longchamp Racecourse in Paris.
-Only five horses appeared to oppose him and he led from the start before winning by two lengths.
-He was eased down in the closing stages and lost some ground when appearing to jump a shadow cast across the course.
+Only five horses appeared to oppose him and he led from the start before winning by two lengths and being eased down in the closing stages and lost some ground when appearing to jump a shadow cast across the course.

-During his final race, the 1990 Breeders' Cup Sprint at Belmont Park, Dayjur overcame a difficult wide draw and after bitterly contesting the lead with Safely Kept, had got on top and looked set for victory.
-However, in the closing seconds of the race, Dayjur jumped a dark shadow cast over the track – and another at the line – allowing the filly to claim victory by a neck.
+During his final race, the 1990 Breeders' Cup Sprint at Belmont Park, Dayjur overcame a difficult wide draw to contest the lead with Safely Kept.
+He looked set for victory, but in the closing seconds of the race the colt jumped a dark shadow cast over the track and another at the line, which allowed the mare to claim victory by a neck.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Dayjur the best racehorse foaled in 1987 and the fifth best British sprinter of the twentieth century behind Abernant, Irish Elegance, Pappa Fourway and Tetratema.

+Carson considered Dayjur the "fastest horse I ever rode and I believe he was the fastest horse anybody ever rode" and rated him in the top two he had ever ridden.

 Stud career

-He retired to the Shadwell Racing farm in Kentucky of his owner Sheikh Hamdan Al-Maktoum, from where he has sired several good winners like Tipsy Creek (Temple Stakes), Hayil and Millstream (Cornwallis Stakes).
-On January 18, 2010 it was announced that Dayjur had been retired from stud duty.
-On 25 September 2013 Dayjur was euthanized Shadwell "due to the infirmities of old age".
+He retired to the Shadwell Racing farm in Kentucky of his owner Sheikh Hamdan Al-Maktoum, from where he sired several good winners like Tipsy Creek (Temple Stakes), Hayil and Millstream (Cornwallis Stakes).
+On 18 January 2010 it was announced that Dayjur had been retired from stud duty.
+On 25 September 2013 Dayjur was euthanised at Shadwell "due to the infirmities of old age".